 About 45 million Americans age 18 and older wear contact lenses.
 Ninety-three percent of them use soft lenses.
 Though so many people choose contacts over eyeglasses, some folks don’t know the correct ways to wear and clean these popular vision aids.
 Proper implementation is crucial to your eye health.

-The office of Georgia Vision Center is an expert in the field of optometry.
+The office of Southeast Eye Group is an expert in the field of optometry.
 We will gladly examine your eyes and clearly explain your options for vision correction in eyeglasses and contact lenses.

 These words of advice will benefit you and your lenses.